 Getting around Seattle included planning due to all the hills getting to the main attractions and usually involved taking an accessible taxi at some point.
-It’s hard to determine a hotel to stay at but the next time I were to stay in Seattle I would have a bus stop at a level access from my hotel.
-A short distance could be up a 70 degree incline, so having a public transportation within reasonable physical reach is key, unless you prefer to rely on just taxis.
+It’s hard to determine a hotel to stay at but the next time I were to stay in Seattle I would have a bus stop at level access from my hotel.
+A short distance could be up a 70-degree incline, so having public transportation within reasonable physical reach is key unless you prefer to rely on just taxis.
 The bus system is accessible with a ramp that comes out of the bus and indicators at each station what line stops here and if it’s accessible.
-Other modes of transportation you can use is the light rail or Sounder train systems; both are also accessible.
+Another mode of transportation you can use is the light rail or Sounder train systems; both are also accessible.

 Parks & Gardens

 A favorite activity of mine when I travel to a new city is to stroll through a park.
-On the way to a destination I traveled through Elliott Bay Park, which is a little past the waterfront area.
-The reserved natural space runs right along the water and has a smooth paved trails for the public to enjoy.
+On the way to a destination, I traveled through Elliott Bay Park, which is a little past the waterfront area.
+The preserved natural space runs right along the water and has a smooth paved trail for the public to enjoy.
 Somewhere along the way, a section was called Olympic Sculpture Park and was filled with unique sculptures.
-Elliott Bay Park is an 11 acre park and is open from 6am-11pm.
+Elliott Bay Park is an 11-acre park and is open from 6 am to 11 pm.

 Another of Seattle’s great attractions, especially in the spring/summer is the Hiram M. Chittenden Locks (otherwise known as the Ballard Locks).
 Visitors can watch mega-yachts and fishing boats navigate the unique passage between Puget Sound and Lake Washington.
 But even more interesting is the fish ladder.
 Built to allow salmon to pass between fresh and salt water, visitors can observe the salmons’ progress through glass windows in a subterranean viewing room.
 The Ballard Locks – including the fish ladder – is wheelchair accessible.

 Prior to visiting the Locks, visitors can walk through the Carl S. English, Jr. Botanical Garden.
-The botanical gardens contain more than 500 species and 1,500 varieties of plants including rhododendrons, roses, native fir and pine trees and other plantings in the garden; the gardens are rather modest and are more so a nice addition to visiting the Locks, but not a destination by themselves.
-In addition, every summer there are weekly free concerts on the lawns of the Locks beginning at 2pm.
-The weekly concerts include Jazz bands, Big Bands and Dixieland Bands.
+The botanical gardens contain more than 500 species and 1,500 varieties of plants including rhododendrons, roses, native fir, pine trees, and other plantings in the garden; the gardens are rather modest and are more so a nice addition to visiting the Locks, but not a destination by themselves.
+In addition, every summer there are weekly free concerts on the lawns of the Locks beginning at 2 pm.
+The weekly concerts include Jazz bands, Big Bands, and Dixieland Bands.

 Attractions & Activities

 A lesser known – and one of the more interesting Seattle destinations – is the Museum of Flight.
-The museum contains a world class collection of space and flight memorabilia.
-The interactive museum is divided into separate sections and immerses visitors with aircrafts, history and personal stories.
+The museum contains a world-class collection of space and flight memorabilia.
+The interactive museum is divided into separate sections and immerses visitors with aircraft, history, and personal stories.
 The main exhibit hall, the T.A.
-Wilson Great Gallery, contains 39 full-size historic aircrafts.
-The J. Elroy McCaw Personal Courage Wing highlights the stories of courage, dedication, heroism and human spirit of fighter aviators in World War I and World War II.
-The Airpark is home to America’s first Air Force One, the first 747, the original 737 and a Concorde jet.
-Other parts of the museum contain traveling exhibitions, an exhibit on the early history of Boeing, flight simulators and more.
+Wilson Great Gallery, contains 39 full-size historic aircraft.
+The J. Elroy McCaw Personal Courage Wing highlights the stories of courage, dedication, heroism, and human spirit of fighter aviators in World War I and World War II.
+The Airpark is home to America’s first Air Force One, the first 747, the original 737, and a Concorde jet.
+Other parts of the museum contain traveling exhibitions, an exhibit on the early history of Boeing, flight simulators, and more.
 The Museum of Flight is wheelchair accessible.

 Experience the Music Project (EMP)

-When people think of Seattle they often envision the iconic Space Needle in the sky and when visiting this city many decide to pay the $20 to take a ride up to the observation deck.
+When people think of Seattle they often envision the iconic Space Needle in the sky and when visiting this city many decide to pay the overpriced fee to take a ride up to the observation deck.
 However, this is overrated because there are many ways to get good views of Seattle since it’s so hilly and chances are you’ll take a ferry at some point.
-Plus, you can get images of Seattle with the Space Needle in it opposed to views of the city inside of it.
-The restaurant at the top was reported as being “over priced and has small portions.”
+Plus, you can get images of Seattle with the Space Needle in it as opposed to views of the city inside of it.
+The restaurant at the top was reported as being “overpriced and has small portions.”

-Also explore the raw talent of Jimi Hendrix from his poetry to legendary guitar playing and his effect on popular music.
-In both exhibitions there are listen station along the way that play music from the featured artist as well as a few others.
-The guitar gallery shows the evolution of the guitar as it became louder, went electric and dominated the stage as the signature instrument of rock ‘n’ roll.
+Also, explore the raw talent of Jimi Hendrix from his poetry to legendary guitar playing and his effect on popular music.
+In both exhibitions, there are listening stations along the way that play music from the featured artist as well as a few others.
+The guitar gallery shows the evolution of the guitar as it became louder, went electric, and dominated the stage as the signature instrument of rock ‘n’ roll.
 In the middle of the gallery is a continuous realm of video clips of legendary guitar players from Muddy Waters to the Beatles along with a few short interviews.
-On the lobby level there is a JBL Theater featuring intimate performances, guest lectures and other classes.
+On the lobby level, there is a JBL Theater featuring intimate performances, guest lectures, and other classes.

-At the third level is where the Science Fiction exhibit is displayed.
-In May 2011 it was Battlestar Galactica and Avitar is coming June 2011.
+The third level is where the Science Fiction exhibit is displayed.
 Also on the third floor is the Sound Lab.
-Here a person can actually play a guitar, keyboards, drums and more as well as sing in a studio, mix and learn to spin like a DJ.
-There are a few spaces set up for everything and play time is limited to 10 minutes but if there’s no one else waiting then feel free to sect another round.
+Here a person can actually play the guitar, keyboards, drums, and more as well as sing in a studio, mix and learn to spin like a DJ.
+There are a few spaces set up for everything and playtime is limited to 10 minutes but if there’s no one else waiting then feel free to sect another round.

 The wheelchair accessible entrance into the museum is on 5th Avenue.
 Here you will find a button that will automatically open the doors.
 Although few, the doors inside the museum did not open automatically.
 Once inside and you have your ticket, you’ll be shown to the elevators that will take you up to the remaining two floors.
-Accessible restrooms are available on the first and second floors and is a typical public style stall setup.
+Accessible restrooms are available on the first and second floors and are a typical public-style stall setup.
 The general layout of the museum is tasteful and had enough space to move about with the flow of people.
 The floor itself is concrete, which is smooth for any chair.
-If hungry, the EMP/SFM has both a cafe and restaurant, though the restaurant was under construction in May 2011.
+If hungry, the EMP/SFM has both a cafe and restaurant.

 Pike Place Market

-Near the waterfront is Seattle’s historical Pike Place Market.
+Near the waterfront in Seattle is the historical Pike Place Market.
 For more than 100 years, Pike Place Market has thrived on bringing the freshest products to your fingertips.
-The best time to see the market is in the morning when there will be less people and everything has been neatly laid out.
-As the day progresses, so does the crowd grow and the harder it gets to maneuver around.
-The market is most commonly known for it’s seafood section, coming in fresh from the ocean everyday.
-The market is most commonly known for its seafood section, coming in fresh from the ocean everyday.
+The best time to see the market is in the morning when there will be fewer people and everything has been neatly laid out.
+As the day progresses, so does the crowd grow, and the harder it gets to maneuver around.
+The market is most commonly known for its seafood section, coming in fresh from the ocean every day.
+The market is most commonly known for its seafood section, coming in fresh from the ocean every day.
 One particular fish stand is well-known for throwing the fish that you order over their counter and is a real tourist draw.

 There are several public restrooms in the Market and several elevators inside buildings (in fact, new bathrooms and elevators have been added in the last year).
 For more information about services or directions to shops, stop by the Market Information Booth at First & Pike.

-Through Argosy Cruises, a 45 minute ferry ride takes you over to the state park and island where Tillicum Village is.
+Through Argosy Cruises, a 45-minute ferry ride takes you over to the state park and island where Tillicum Village is.
 There are a few adventures this company offers and Tillicum Village is one of the more accessible outings.
-The whole package costs $75 per adult in 2011 for essentially fours hours of entertainment: a scenic boat ride, oyster hors d’oeuvres, a salmon lunch or dinner and a performance about the natives of this land.
-The lunch boat takes off around 11am and the dinner one at 4pm.
+The cost of the whole package includes four hours of entertainment: a scenic boat ride, oyster hors d’oeuvres, a salmon lunch or dinner, and a performance about the natives of this land.
+The lunch boat takes off around 11 am and the dinner one at 4 pm.

-After getting off the boat a little more assistance maybe needed if using a manual chair to get up the tightly packed gravel walkway to the banquet house.
-While the salmon is being roasted by the fire, guest enjoy a warm cup of seasoned clams and carry on the tradition of “giving back to the earth” in Native American fashion by throwing the clam shells on the ground and smashing them.
+After getting off the boat a little more assistance may be needed if using a manual chair to get up the tightly packed gravel walkway to the banquet house.
+While the salmon is being roasted by the fire, guests enjoy warming up with a cup of seasoned clams and carry on the tradition of “giving back to the earth” in Native American fashion by throwing the clam shells on the ground and smashing them.
 After the clam hors d’oeuvres guests get in line to be seated for the salmon in the dining hall.
-For a while the meal was served to you but in 2011 it is now a buffet style.
-All the accompaniments with the salmon were very tasty and of course included a dessert.
-Following the end of dinner the hosts begin their Native American performance that lasts about 20 minutes.
+For a while, the meal was served to you but in 2011 it is now a buffet style.
+All the accompaniments with the salmon were very tasty and of course and included a dessert.
+Following the end of dinner, the hosts begin their Native American performance which lasts about 20 minutes.
 When the show is over there is about 45 minutes of free time where you can hang out and browse the extensive collection of merchandise.
 There is a short walkway that takes you down near the water but other than that there is not much accessible exploring outside the banquet hall.